tvlfyi/kit/readTree/README.md

 * `filter`: (optional) A function to filter the argument set on each import based on the location in the tree.
 This can be used to, for example, implement a "visibility" system inside of a tree.
+* `scopedArgs`: (optional) An argument set that is passed to all imported files via `builtins.scopedImport`.
+This will forcefully override the given values in the import scope, use with care!

 The package headers in this repository follow the form `{ pkgs, ... }:` where `pkgs` is a fixed-point of the entire package tree (see the `default.nix` at the